ppwa-io/sustainability-skills-library/regenag-supplier-assess/regen-supplier-assess-skill.md

 **Tier 1 — Standard ask**
 - Tillage approach in use (no-till, reduced-till, or conventional)
 - Whether cover cropping or crop rotation is practised
-- Participation in any regenerative certification or program (e.g., Regrow, IndigoAg, Certified Regenerative by A Greener World, Sustainable Agriculture Initiative (SAI) Platform)
+- Participation in any regenerative certification or program (e.g., Certified Regenerative by A Greener World, Sustainable Agriculture Initiative (SAI) Platform)

 **Tier 2 — Stretch ask** *(useful if available; absence not automatically penalised)*
 - Soil health monitoring: is it conducted?
 How often?
 By whom?